Limit linear series and ranks of multiplication maps: Nondegeneracy on twice-marked elliptic curves

 \section{Nondegeneracy on twice-marked elliptic curves}

-In this section, we study maps from elliptic curves to projective space determined by comparing values of certain tuples of sections at a point $Q$ to a point $P$, as we let the point $Q$ vary.
-We describe these maps explicitly, showing in the process that they are morphisms, and prove that they are nondegenerate in a family of cases of interest for the Maximal Rank Conjecture.
+In this section, we study maps from elliptic curves to projective space determined by comparing values of certain tuples of sections of a line bundle at points $Q$ and $P$, as we let the point $Q$ vary.
+We describe these maps explicitly, showing in the process that they are morphisms, and proving that they are non-degenerate in a family of cases of interest for the Maximal Rank Conjecture.